JayboBaker/pyf/content/pages/home.md

       Konig Waxes, pens and resins to make sure we get the best match possible.
     title: Touch Up Repairs
 ---
-# We complete our work to highest standards
+# We complete our work to the highest standard

-Pinnacle Yacht finishing have over 12 years’ experience of working on high end motor and classic Yachts providing a full service in yacht finishing and re finishing. using the most innovative range of products in the industry ensuring the highest durability, always finished with a meticulous attention to detail.
+Pinnacle Yacht Finishing have over 12 years’ experience of working on high end motor and classic yachts.
+Using the most innovative range of products in the industry, to ensure the highest durability.
+We always finish with meticulous attention to detail, providing a full service in yacht finishing and re finishing.